December, 2004 - Black Bittern &

 This Shining Bronze-cuckoo

+has been in the garden for a week or so.
 At home, we've had a pair of Shining Bronze-cuckoos hanging around for a

-they've even started coming to the bird baths.
+couple of weeks now, they've even started coming to the bird baths.
 They've got a good supply of potential hosts with

 Yellow Thornbills, Weebills, White-throated Gerygones and all the fairywrens nesting, as is much